 The Doing Business Indicators, Economic Growth and Regulatory Reform

-The World Bank Group’s Doing Business Indicators (DBIs) have become an important guide and benchmark for investment climate reform.
-This article discusses the role of the DBIs in the reform process and informs this discussion with an empirical analysis of the impact of individual indicators and their components on economic performance.
-It is argued that the political economy of the policy environment has to be conducive for reforms.
-Reforms can then either be aimed at improving the DBI ranking to enhance the visibility of a government’s general reform efforts; or they can be aimed at maximizing the impact of reform on economic growth.
-In this case, the analysis suggests that focusing on DBIs relating to credit and the enforcement of contracts are the most important.
-DBI components focusing on cost have the largest potential for fostering growth.
+Improving the investment climate is among the top priorities in development.
+The World Bank Group's Doing Business reports have become an important guide and benchmark to inform regulatory reforms aimed at unleashing the potential of the private sector.
+This paper discusses the potential role of the Doing Business Indicators in the reform process.
+Generally, the Doing Business studies are constrained in their prescriptive power for policy making.
+However, governments that nonetheless choose to use the Doing Business reports for guidance in the reform process can aim to improve their Doing Business ranking to enhance the visibility of their general reform efforts; or they can aim at maximizing the impact of reform on economic growth.
+In this case, the evidence suggests that focusing on indicators relating to credit and the enforcement of contracts is the most important.
+Indicators related to cost have the largest potential for fostering growth.

 Suggested Citation: Suggested Citation